ushahidi/platform-mobile/plugins/cordova.plugins.diagnostic/README.md

 ### isCameraAvailable()

 Checks if camera is available.

+Notes:
-On Android & iOS this returns true if the device has a camera AND the application is authorized to use it.
+- On Android & iOS this returns true if the device has a camera AND the application is authorized to use it.
-On Windows 10 Mobile this returns true if the device has a **rear-facing** camera.
+- On Windows 10 Mobile this returns true if the device has a **rear-facing** camera.

+Notes for Android:
+- On Android by default this checks run-time permission for both `READ_EXTERNAL_STORAGE` and `CAMERA` because [cordova-plugin-camera@2.2+](https://github.com/apache/cordova-plugin-camera) requires both of these permissions.
+- The call signature `cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, externalStorage)` is also supported for benefit of the [ionic-native Promise API wrapper](https://github.com/driftyco/ionic-native/blob/master/src/%40ionic-native/plugins/diagnostic/index.ts).

+    cordova.plugins.diagnostic.isCameraAvailable(params);
+    cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, params)
-    cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback);
+    cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, externalStorage)

 #### Parameters
+- {Object} params - (optional) parameters:
     - {Function} successCallback -  The callback which will be called when operation is successful.
 This callback function is passed a single boolean parameter which is TRUE if camera is present and authorized for use.
     - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.
+    - {Boolean} externalStorage - (Android only) If true, checks permission for `READ_EXTERNAL_STORAGE` in addition to `CAMERA` run-time permission.
+Defaults to true.

 #### Example usage

-    cordova.plugins.diagnostic.isCameraAvailable(function(available){
+    cordova.plugins.diagnostic.isCameraAvailable({
+        successCallback: function(available){
             console.log("Camera is " + (available ? "available" : "not available"));
+        },
+        errorCallback: function(error){
+            console.error("The following error occurred: "+error);
+        },
+        externalStorage: false
+    });

+    cordova.plugins.diagnostic.isCameraAvailable(
+        function(available){
+            console.log("Camera is " + (available ? "available" : "not available"));
         }, function(error){
             console.error("The following error occurred: "+error);
-    });
+        }, {
+            externalStorage: false
+        }
+    );

+    cordova.plugins.diagnostic.isCameraAvailable(
+        function(available){
+            console.log("Camera is " + (available ? "available" : "not available"));
+        }, function(error){
+            console.error("The following error occurred: "+error);
+        }, false
+    );

 ### isBluetoothAvailable()